Search the Graduate POS Manual

 - Final Oral Examination Meeting conducted by Major Professor

-- The Graduate College sends email reminders of the upcoming exam to the student, POS Committee, and Graduation Support Staff 2 days before the date of the exam.
+- The Graduate College sends email reminders for the upcoming exam to the student, POS Committee, and Graduation Support Staff 2 days before the date of the exam.

-- ALL POS Committee members must be present virtually.
+- Ensuring that ALL POS Committee members are present in person or virtually.

-- Last minute arrangements due to unavoidable emergencies can be approved by the Graduate College if the Major Professor contacts that office ASAP at 515-294-4531 and submits an online Committee Member Substitution for Final Oral Examination form if an emergency and/or temporary change in committee membership is needed.
+- Contacting the Graduate College before the exam begins if last minute arrangements are necessary due to unavoidable emergencies (Lisa Elm; firstname.lastname@example.org; 515-294-4531) and submits an online Committee Member Substitution for Final Oral Examination.
 The replacement must be fulfilling the same role on the POS Committee as the faculty member approved (i.e., “outside” committee member; English Dept member outside the major; co-major of minor representative).

 - Conditional Pass conditions must be marked and noted (Note: conditions must be removed by the Graduate Student Approval Form deadline before graduation can be finalized).